 - Cut into desired shapes and bake at 180 for 14 minutes until golden.
 Allow to cool completely and store in an airtight container.

-Are you thinking of baking up Tiggy’s Best Halloween Treats this week?
+Are you thinking of baking up Tiggy’s Doggie Biscuits this week?
 We’d love to see pictures of them, especially if you manage to capture one before your four-legged friend gets to them!
-Be sure to tag us in your post and use #PetsPyjamas so that we can have a look for ourselves.
+Be sure to tag us in your post @thepetspyjamas or use the hashtag #barkingbakeoff.

 Have any recipes that you simply love to bake up for your pup?
 We’d love to see them as well!
 We’re always looking for inspiration of what to bake up next… And our furry friends don’t seem to complain when it comes to trying new homemade treats.

-We also asked Tiggy where she’s looking to go this next year…
+We also asked Tabitha and Tiggy where they’re looking to go on their next hound holiday

-heck them out for yourself and if you’re feeling inspired feel free to give us a call on 020 3642 3162.
+The sisters picked out three of their favourite doggie destinations.
+Check them out for yourself, or browse our full collection of dog-friendly hotels and dog-friendly cottages, and if you’re feeling inspired, give us a call on 020 3642 3162.